 Managing People, Knowledge & Change - Master's Programme (One Year)

-To make a change requires good leadership.
-This programme will provide you with a better understanding of the various challenges facing the practising manager and consultant.
+Managing people, knowledge and change requires understanding of excellent leadership.
+This programme facilitates for learning about the relevance and significance of leadership by providing you with a better understanding of the various challenges facing the practising manager and consultant in contemporary organizations.
 It features a solid combination of both in-depth business knowledge and knowledge of human resources.

-The programme draws inspiration from the internationally recognised research areas of the lecturers on the programme.
-These include the fields of knowledge management, identity in organisations, organisational culture, and leadership and change.
-In particular, the programme emphasises the strategic nature of the contemporary challenges associated with managing organisations and work.
-You will learn how to apply the theoretical concepts, models and tools to solve real problems as they may appear in organisations.
+The programme draws inspiration from internationally recognised research areas of the professors on the programme.
+These include the fields of knowledge management, identity, organisational culture, human resource management, managerial work, leadership and strategic change.
+The programme emphasises the strategic nature of the contemporary challenges associated with managing organisations and work.
+You will learn how to apply theoretical concepts, models and tools in order to identify and solve real problems as they may appear in organisations.
+Emphasis on developing problem identification and problem-solving skills is commonly facilitated by drawing on a substantial number of written and real-life organisational case analyses and dialogues.
+While this provides an essential practical context to the learning experience it also supports and boost understanding of the significance of concepts, models and tools.

-The course also aims at introducing, explaining and applying the methodological aspects of studying organisations, especially in terms of interventions aimed at bringing about organisational change.
+The programme aims at introducing, explaining and applying the methodological aspects of studying organisations, especially in terms of interventions aimed at bringing about organisational change.

 We adopt a student-centred approach to teaching and learning.
-The aim is to increase your capacity for advanced problem solving, resulting in better decision-making abilities.
+The aim is to increase your capacity for advanced problem identification and problem solving, resulting in improved decision-making abilities.
+These capacities are increasingly regarded as crucial to master, considering the many complex and tough challenges that modern organisations regularly face.
 Our courses are based on state-of-the-art research in each particular field, and we encourage students to improve their skills in terms of both critical thinking and practical application.

 This programme is for you who would like to master the process of organisational change and how to make it happen as a leader, manager or consultant.